hertogp/iptable/README.md

 for k,g in ipt:merge(af) ... end               -- iterate supernets & constituents
 for rdx in ipt:radixes(af [,true]) ... end     -- dumps all radix nodes in tree

--- note:
+-- notes:
---  o more/less exclude `prefix` from search results, unless 2nd arg is true --> o radixes exclude mask nodes from iteration, unless 2nd arg is true
+--> o more/less exclude `prefix` from search results, unless 2nd arg is true --> o radixes exclude mask nodes from iteration, unless 2nd arg is true
 ```